ganesh3125/CAiMA/README.md

 -----------------------------------------------------------------------------------------

--Runner/CaimaRunner
+Runner/CaimaRunner

-This will only run Audio to text convertor
+-This will only run Audio to text convertor

 pyqt_ui

--conversation.py will run Conversation UI -project_view is for primary actor
+-conversation.py will run Conversation UI

+-project_view is for primary actor

 -secondary_view is for secondary actor

 -----------------------------------------------------------------------------------------